 Where to Stay in the Whitsundays

 Daydream Island Resort – An incredible resort with 280 modern rooms offering beautiful views over the pool, the resort area or the turquoise waters of the sea.
 They have resident marine biologists who look after the surrounding reef so you can learn from them with hands-on experiences.
+You can jump into the Living Reef educational adventure with your loved one.

 How to get there: Located off the coast of northern Queensland, Airlie Beach on the mainland is the central transport hub with domestic flights to major cities.
 Otherwise, you can catch a domestic flight directly to the island’s main airport on Hamilton Island.
 The nearest international airports are at Townsville and Cairns to the north or Brisbane to the south.

-Sydney and Surrounding Areas
+2. Sydney And Surrounding Areas

-However, part of the appeal of visiting the city is it’s close proximity to some of New South Wales’ beautiful natural landscapes and Hunter Valley wine country.
+However, part of the appeal of visiting the city is its close proximity to some of New South Wales’ beautiful natural landscapes and Hunter Valley wine country.
 You could easily decide to spend your romantic escape in the Blue Mountains or Hunter Valley, if you preferred more secluded Australian honeymoon destinations away from the bustling city.

 YHA hostels in Australia is a great way to stay on a budget.
 Australian honeymoon destinations